l-yohai/lotto/README.md

 1. Data Preparation: Prepare your lottery number data in the data/lotto_numbers.jsonl file.
     * using data/archive_lotto_numbers.py to crawl data from the official website.
-2. Training: Run python train.py to train the model.
+2. Training: Run python train_bert.py or train_bart.py to train the model.
-3. Evaluation: Execute python evaluate.py to assess the model's performance.
+3. Evaluation: Execute python inference.py to assess the model's performance.

 ## License